tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 .. image:: quote_template/quotations_templates_4.png
    :align: center
    :class: img-thumbnail
-   :alt: Design your quotation template on Odoo Sales
+   :alt: Design your quotation template on CoquiAPPs Sales

 You can easily edit the content of your template by dragging & dropping different building blocks to organize your quotation.
 For example, you can add a content block to describe your products.